How cannabis has gone from class B to the A-team

 Whenever the doctors’ backs were turned in the hospice, 13-year-old Deryn Blackwell’s mother squeezed liquid cannabis tincture under his tongue.
 Deryn was just days from death due to the extremely rare langerhans cell sarcoma and his mother was alarmed by his levels of physical pain and resistance to morphine.
 Within a week, Deryn’s condition improved dramatically.
 He’s now aged 17 and cancer-free.

-When this story broke in March, it marked a pinnacle for cannabis’ new-found reputation for near-miracle medicinal properties.
-But while many of the tabloids ran sensationalist headlines, it’s important to note Deryn’s turnaround cannot solely, or scientifically, be atributed to homemade cannabis oil.
+When this story broke in March 2017, it marked a pinnacle for cannabis’ new-found reputation for near-miracle medicinal properties.
+But while many of the tabloids ran sensationalist headlines, it’s important to note Deryn’s turnaround cannot solely, or scientifically, be attributed to homemade cannabis oil.

 It may be the soft high that even your mum has tried, but cannabis has never truly been mainstream.
 Yet as certain countries, and several US states, have legalised it, and are blowing its benefits in people’s faces, things are changing.

 Cannabis’ growing reputation in medicine is begrudgingly acknowledged by UK authorities.
 In 2014, the drug Sativex, a nasal spray containing marijuana’s active ingredients, became available on prescription to treat MS-related spasticity.

 Although it’s only available in Wales (the NHS deemed it too expensive), this has led to GW Pharmaceuticals growing huge marijuana crops at an 18-hectare glasshouse in Norfolk.
 The intention is to produce – for the US – another experimental drug, Epidiolex, which has shown positive results for children with epilepsy.

 Unsurprisingly, a parallel industry of legal cannabis health products is also booming.
 Health foods, creams and even protein shakes are now using cannabis oil as an ingredient.